slaclab/psdm_ws_template/README.md

         }
       });
       ```
-- `config.py` - Configuration (typically environment variables) needed for your application should be gathered here.
 - `context.py` - Database connections, Kafka connectors, security objects and other application wide singletons are created as module variables in the context.
 - `pages.py` - In addition to Flask blueprints for your HTML pages, a hook to serve Javascript library files straight from the conda environment is also registered here.
 ```